UTHT/pod1-software-core/README.md

 ## Installation guide ##

+The first thing is to init and update all submodules.
+Running `git submodule update --init --recursive` will accomplish this.

+To ensure LCM is setup properly, I suggest reading our [lcm-practice repo](https://github.com/utht/lcm-practice) and the [official lcm build instructions](https://lcm-proj.github.io/build_instructions.html) for more information.

 ### Dependencies ###
 - LCM (Lightweight Communications Marshalling)
   - To install LCM, follow the instructions here... [instructions to build LCM](https://lcm-proj.github.io/build_instructions.html)